himanshumasand/Android101/README.md

 The following **additional** features are implemented:

 * [x] Back button takes the user from EditActivity to MainActivity without modifying the text.
+* [x] Adding checkboxes for updating item status
+* [x] Adding image buttons for edit and delete user actions instead of using different click listeners

 ## Notes